-Minutes of general meetings, including substantial comments or queries from shareholders and responses from the Board and Management relating to the agenda of the meeting, have been published on Company's website since 2019.
+Minutes of general meetings, including substantial comments or queries from shareholders and responses from the Board and Management and Marelating to the agenda of the meeting, have been published on Company's website since 2019.
+Minutes of AGM held on 25 April 2022 was published on SGXNET and the Company's website on 24 May 2022.